-Hungary accuses George Clooney of "Soros connection" after PM criticism - Kafkadesk
+Hungary accuses George Clooney of "Soros connection" after PM criticism

-Budapest, Hungary – Hollywood star George Clooney has clashed with the Hungarian government after criticizing Prime Minister Viktor Orban.
+Budapest, Hungary – Hollywood star George Clooney has clashed with the Hungarian government after criticizing Prime Minister Viktor Orban and been accused of voicing the agenda of U.S. financier George Soros.

 The spat was sparked last week after an interview of Clooney with GQ Magazine in which the actor spoke about his latest movie, The Midnight Sky, set in a post-apocalyptic world.